Brigham, Cumbria: History

 Brigham has existed as a settlement since Neolithic times and an early centre of Christianity in Cumbria.
 The church of St Bridget's, was originally a Norman building, and is situated at the far north of the village, known as Low Brigham; it contains several fragments of pre-Norman crosses and other early carved stones.
 A disused quarry hosting businesses and a caravan holiday park is situated in the centre of the village, above which runs the main street (C2007) of High Brigham.
 The quarry is bisected by the non-pavemented road called Stang Lonning.

-Until the closure of the Cockermouth and Workington Railway in 1966, Brigham had a railway station.
+Brigham railway station opened in 1847 on the Cockermouth and Workington Railway.
+The station closed in 1966.
 At one time there was also a second station serving the hamlet of Broughton Cross, 1 km west of the main village.

 The village gave its name to HMS Brigham, a Ham class minesweeper.
 The ship's bell from this vessel is now in St Bridget's Church of England primary school in the village.
 Until a more modern fire alarm system was installed, this bell was rung as the fire alarm for the school.

 The family of Bounty mutineer Fletcher Christian are buried in the graveyard at St. Bridget's.
 Fletcher himself, born 1764 and raised in the township of Eaglesfield within Brigham parish (at that time), and christened at St. Bridget's, is thought to be buried on Pitcairn Island, though some have claimed that he returned secretly to England.

+Brigham was a site for dialect research in the Survey of English Dialects and later in the Atlas Linguarum Europae.